Logo link to homepage

 A six-member team of USGS volcanologists visited the Commonwealth of the Northern Mariana Islands 11-27 May 1992 at the request of the CNMI Office of Civil Defense.
 Observations [of Guguan] from an airplane on 13 May and a helicopter on 21 May revealed no gas emission.

 Geological Summary.
-The small island of Guguan, only 2.8 km wide, is composed of an eroded volcano on the south, a caldera with a post-caldera cone, and a northern volcano.
-The latter has three coalescing cones and a breached summit crater that fed lava flows to the west and NW.
-The 287-m high point of the island is the south rim of the caldera.
-Freycinet misidentifed Guguan with Alamagan; reported eruptions in 1819 and 1901 (Catalog of Active Volcanoes of the World) actually refer to solfataric activity on Alamagan (Corwin, 1971).
-The only known historical eruption of Guguan took place between 1882 and 1884 and produced the northern volcano and lava flows that reached the coast.
+The island of Guguan, ~2.8 km in diameter, is composed of an eroded volcano on the south, a caldera with a post-caldera cone, and a northern volcano.
+The latter has three coalescing cones and a breached summit crater that fed lava flows to the W and NW.
+The only known reported eruption, between 1882 and 1884, produced the northern volcano and lava flows that reached the coast.
+Freycinet (Uranie 1817 Expedition) confused Guguan and Alamagan; reported eruptions in 1819 and 1901 (Kuno, 1962 CAVW) actually refer to solfataric activity on Alamagan (Corwin, 1971).

 Information Contacts: R. Moore, USGS; R. Koyanagi, M. Sako, and F. Trusdell, HVO.